The Amazing Wildlife of

 What: Multiple ecosystems.
 Tropical and migratory birds, land and sea mammals, and other wildlife.

 Activities: Hiking, kayaking, camping, drive tours, boat tours.
 Guided and unguided.

 When: Dry Season from November to April is most comfortable.

 Where: Everglades City, and the southwest coast of Florida.

-Why Responsible: Local economy is based on small, multigenerational family owned nature tourism businesses moving from exploitation ('gator wrestling) to environmentally sound (fun!) experiences, and (sustainable) crabbing.
+Why Responsible: Local economy is based on small, family owned nature tourism businesses is moving from exploitation ('gator wrestling) to environmentally sound (fun!) experiences, and (sustainable) crabbing.

 How Long: Week to 10 days